MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 - **API name** (_required_) – This is the unique name that will be included in each call to the API for the fraud assessment.
     - The API name cannot be changed if the assessment is in use (e.g., used in rules or velocities).
 It may also be visible to the Fraud Protection engineering team as it is considered system metadata.

-Upon completing this step, your newly created assessment will be accessible in the left-hand navigation bar under “Fraud assessments” of the Fraud Protection portal.
+Upon completing this step, your newly created assessment will be accessible in the left-hand navigation bar under "_Fraud assessments_" of the Fraud Protection portal.
 This new assessment can take advantage of all the core capabilities that exist in the product – invoking risk scores using our AI models, writing rules to make decisions, etc.